 You also can’t be sure what’s actually in tianeptine products.

-“These supplements aren’t subject to the same FDA regulations as other pharmaceutical medications,” Dr. Anand warns.
+“These supplements aren’t subject to the same FDA regulations as other pharmaceutical medications,” he warns.
 “There could be other dangerous ingredients, and its potency isn’t regulated.
 We just don’t know.”

 And don’t let the claims on any supplement label fool you.

-“Tianeptine is a pharmaceutical drug that is synthesized in a lab,” he says.
+“Tianeptine is a pharmaceutical drug that is synthesized in a lab,” he continues.
 “There’s nothing natural about it.”
-And the word “natural” doesn’t necessarily mean safe, anyway.
+And the word “natural“ doesn’t necessarily mean safe, anyway.

 Poison control centers have noted an uptick in tianeptine-related calls in the last several years.
 Many of these calls are due to dangerous side effects and withdrawal, and several people have died from tianeptine overdose.